mesonbuild/meson/docs/markdown/Porting-from-autotools.md

         config.h
 ```

-In Meson you don't need have `*CLEANFILES`, because in meson you are
+In Meson you don't need have `*CLEANFILES`, because in Meson you are
 building in temporary directory (usually called `build`), you manually
 removing it.
 You also not need to use `EXTRA_DIST`, because you will
 make tarballs via `git archive` or something like this.